gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 Your theme's files are contained within the theme's directory.
 For example, the Hydrogen theme's files can be found in `ROOT/wp-content/themes/g5_hydrogen/`.
 Once you have downloaded the updated version, you can unpack it and begin replacing the existing files with the updated version, adding new files and/or directories, and deleting any files deleted in the updated version.

-After you have done this, make sure you clear the WordPress cache completely and test your site.
+After you have done this, make sure you clear the WordPress / Gantry cache completely and test your site.

 ### Method 2: Install Full Theme Over Existing Theme

-If you are confident that the only changes you have made to your site are stored in the theme's `custom` directory, you can copy that directory and place it somewhere safe and upload the new, updated version of the theme.
+If you are confident that the only changes you have made to your site are stored in the theme's `custom` directory, you can simply upload the new, updated version of the theme.

 ![Updating](updating_2.png?classes=shadow,border)

 To do this, navigate to **Admin > Appearance > Themes**.
 At the top of the **Themes** page is an **Add New** button.
 Selecting it takes you to the **Add Themes** page where you can select the **Upload Theme** button which is placed in the same position the Add New button was in the last page.

 Now, you simply need to choose the theme's zip package and select **Install Now**.
 Once your installation is complete you will be given the option to **Activate** it.
-Do so, and before you go to any other area of the admin, use your FTP program to replace the `custom` directory and its contents that you copied earlier.
+Activate it, clear your Gantry cache, and then test your site.

 [/ui-tab]
 [ui-tab title="Grav"]